 Michael has coached leaders around the Bay Area for the past several years through his company the Terrell Leadership Group.
 He has spent hundreds of hours facilitating T-groups at the Stanford GSB, and has repeatedly witnessed their amazing power to help people improve their self-awareness, communication, and influence.
 Michael strives to show up in the world with both thoughtfulness and spontaneity, (mostly) enjoys tussling with the written word (feel free to check out his blog or book), and loves unwinding on the hiking trail and the city-league bball hardwood.
 He’s incredibly excited that you’re considering opting in for this impactful weekend!

 Favorite Piece of T-group Wisdom: “Really ‘stepping in it’ is often where the biggest learning happens, but whoever told you it’s fun getting doo-doo on your shoe was definitely lying.”

 1) two expert facilitators to guide you through 15+ hours of T-group and 4+ hours of content/seminar discussion;

-If you are interested in applying, please go ahead and complete the application using the link below and we will contact you about your application status by Noon on Friday, April 18th.
+If you are interested in applying, please complete the application using the link below and we will contact you about your application status within 1-2 weeks.

 The application is short, and asks you for: 1) basic contact & background info and; 2) short reflections on what you’re hoping to learn from a T-group Weekend and what might be particularly challenging for you.